Should women observe the 'Salat' during menstruation?

-The answer to the question is : yes.
+The simple answer to the question is yes.

-The only case where a person is prohibited from observing the Salat is when he/she is intoxicated (4:43).
-The reason is given in the same verse, it is because a person who is intoxicated/drunk would not know what he/she is saying, so their salat would have no meaning.
+The reason, which is given in the same verse, is because a person who is intoxicated/drunk would not know what he/she is saying, thus their Salat would have no meaning.
 But as soon as they are sober they must resume observing the Salat.

-[6:150] Say, "Bring your witnesses who would testify that God has prohibited this or that."
-If they testify, do not testify with them.
-Nor shall you follow the opinions of those who reject our revelations, and those who disbelieve in the Hereafter, and those who stray away from their Lord.
+[6:150] Say, "Bring your witnesses who would testify that God has prohibited this."
+If they testify, do not testify with them, and do not follow the desires of those who disbelieve in Our revelations, and those who disbelieve in the Hereafter, and they make equals with their Lord.

-Also, the following ayat (verse) confirms that we should never follow any rules/laws not decreed by Allah Himself:
+Also, the following verse confirms that we should never follow any rules/laws not decreed by God Himself:

-[42:21] They follow idols who decree for them religious laws never authorized by God.
-If it were not for the predetermined decision, they would have been judged immediately.
-Indeed, the transgressors have incurred a painful retribution.
+[42:21] Or do they have idols who legislate for them religious laws which were not authorized by God?
+If it were not for a preordained decree, they would have been judged immediately.
+Indeed the transgressors shall have a painful punishment.

 The only source for God's law is the Quran and nothing else:

-[66:1] O you prophet, why do you prohibit what God has made lawful for you, just to please your wives?
+[66:1] O you prophet, why do you prohibit what God has made lawful for you, seeking to please your wives?
 God is Forgiver, Merciful.

 A final word must be mentioned about the claim that women should not observe their Salat during menstruation because they are unclean.
 For that matter, it must be said that the human being, male or female, is never clean in an absolute sense.